 Finally, like the captain, you’re documenting your decisions.
 This is your logbook.
 Much more than the memory of the organization, decisions are recorded for future reference, in a learning objective.
 You also write down in this section the follow-ups.
 Indeed, these actions usually take more than two weeks, or must be carried out at a later date.
 This way, you keep your “do” section as dynamic as possible.

 I realize that understanding why is the most important aspect.
-When the 5S is not well done, it is often because the person thinks she has to clean up.
+When the 5S is not well done, it is often because the person thinks they have to clean up.
 The 5S have nothing to do with the housekeeping.
 Then I note in my follow-up actions the need for training and creation of meaning.

-The power of this model lies in the Cascade/escalation.
+The power of this model lies in the back and forth between levels of the organization.
 In fact, by synchronizing the different types of meetings between management and first line, you can quickly share information and reach the peak of performance.